zmaril/bumi/README.md

 project with more history than the Linux kernel.
 (I've had success using a Cassandra back end and pmap, but I decided to use BerkelyDB as the back end because it is only one machine).

+Bumi doesn't actually upload any of the commit messages or code into Titan.
+It was affecting performance and storage and I have no intention of using the actual content of the messages or commits anytime soon.

 This has *only* been tested with the Linux kernel.
 Don't think of it as being untested though.
 Rather, consider yourself a software